 The Nevada DMV will inform the out-of-state DMV about the ticket, so that DMV will probably impose whatever punishment is standard for that state.
 Consult with an attorney from the home state for more information.

-11. When can I seal a conviction for “driving too slowly” in Nevada?
+11. When can I seal my record for “driving too slowly” in Nevada?

 12. Will I get deported?

-Always fight because there is a good chance the charge can get reduced with lesser fines and no demerit points.
-And because the penalties get steeper for each successive conviction for driving too slowly on a highway’s left lane, getting the charge reduced or dismissed will relieve the defendant from harsher punishments if he/she gets cited a second time.
+Always fight because there is a good chance the charge can get reduced with lesser civil penalties and no demerit points.
+And because the penalties get steeper for each successive infraction for driving too slowly on a highway’s left lane, getting the charge reduced or dismissed will relieve the defendant from harsher punishments if he/she gets cited a second time.